HusseinMohamed99/Muslim/policy.md

 Any settings, preferences, or data entered into the app are stored locally on your device.
 Muslim App does not have access to this information.

 No Tracking:
-We do not track your usage, location, or behavior within the app.
+We do not track your usage, location, or behaviour within the app.

 Security Assurance
-We take necessary precautions to ensure that your experience with Muslim App is safe and secure.
+We take necessary precautions to ensure that your experience with the Muslim App is safe and secure.
 However, we recommend using strong security measures on your device to protect your data.

 Changes to This Policy
 Muslim App reserves the right to update this Privacy Policy.
 Any changes will be communicated via the app or our official website (if applicable).